Symptoms, physical examination, and blood tests

 The symptom most associated with testosterone deficiency (hypogonadism) is reduced libido, however other manifestations can also be associated with low testosterone, and a diagnosis of testosterone deficiency (hypogonadism) is made on the basis of low serum testosterone levels occurring in association with one or more of the symptoms and signs listed in the table.1,2

 The symptoms of testosterone deficiency (hypogonadism) may vary from individual to individual.
-In late-onset hypogonadism many symptoms resemble those of aging and as a consequence this condition is often undiagnosed.
-Various diagnostic procedures are available to confirm hypogonadism in a patient who presents with symptoms or signs of testosterone deficiency.
+In late-onset testosterone deficiency (hypogonadism) many symptoms resemble those of aging and as a consequence this condition is often undiagnosed.
+Various diagnostic procedures are available to confirm testosterone deficiency (hypogonadism) in a patient who presents with symptoms or signs of testosterone deficiency (hypogonadism).
 These include:

 - Medical history (personal and familial)